Katie Cappelletti

-Katherine Cappelletti (born September 12, 2002) is an American professional soccer player who plays as a goalkeeper for the North Carolina Courage of the National Women's Soccer League (NWSL).
-She played college soccer for the Saint Joseph's Hawks of Philadelphia.
+Katherine Lawler Cappelletti (born September 12, 2002) is an American professional soccer player who plays as a goalkeeper for USL Super League club DC Power FC.
+She played college soccer for the Saint Joseph's Hawks, setting the program record for clean sheets.

-Early life and college career
+Early life

-Cappelletti began playing in goal when she was six.
-She grew up in Fayetteville, New York, and attended Jamesville-DeWitt High School.
+Cappelletti was born and raised in Fayetteville, New York, and attended Jamesville-DeWitt High School.
+She began playing in goal when she was six.
 She played club soccer for Syracuse Development Academy.